The Direct Aid Program

 When can I apply?

 The Australian High Commission’s DAP program operates on the Australian financial year, which runs from 1 July to 30 June.
-In 2018-19, we will have two funding rounds:
+This year we are running only one round which will open from 02 March from 1am to 12pm on 03 April 2020.

 We will not be able to accept applications outside these timeframes.